 David's artistic memoir, The Journal of an Artist, a bracingly honest look at a man who chose to honor his authentic path by devoting his life to art, was published by Black Swan Press in 2011.
 David discusses his work on The Aquarian Tarot and the New Palladini Tarot in Painting the Soul: The Tarot Art of David Palladini, with co-author Anastasia Haysler, also published by Black Swan Press in 2013.

-Your purchases on this site helps Theosophy Foundation, Inc. sustain and promote, worldwide, the first principle: "We are all One."
-If interested in Theosophy and what it's all about, please visit our main site: www.blavatsky.net.
+Your purchase on this site helps Theosophy Foundation, Inc. sustain and promote, worldwide, the first principle: "We are all One."
+If interested in Theosophy and what it's all about, please visit our parent site: www.blavatsky.net.